The program is located in Riobamba, the provincial capital of Chimborazo province, in the central Ecuadorian Andes.

 Casa L.F.
 Duchicela

-The stay at the Fundacion's house in Cacha-Machangara would be for the participant who is looking for a nearly complete immersion with the indigenous community and who feels very comfortable with the Spanish language.
+The stay at the Fundacion's house in Cacha-Machangara would be for a participant who is looking for a nearly complete immersion with the indigenous community and who feels very comfortable with the Spanish language.
 It is also important to note Cachamsi requires all participants to be non-smoking.
-Please refer to the "FEES" section of this website to study your choices and pick the one best for you.
-We hope one of them will fit your goals and expectations.

 Pukara Tambo is a place of rest and meditation, which reflects the culture and identity of the Kacha people and the Great Puruwá Nation embodied in its traditions, celebrations and infrastructure with native materials of the area.